ardislu/minimal-eth-burner/README.md

 ## Usage

 See example JavaScript below.
-Copy this code into the DevTools console in any web browser where you have a wallet (e.g., MetaMask) installed.
+Copy this code into the DevTools console in any web browser where you have an [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) wallet (e.g., MetaMask) installed.

 > [!WARNING]<br>
 > All ETH sent in this transaction will be irreversibly destroyed.